zongh5a/AP-UCSNet/README.md

-## Multi-distribution fitting for multi-view stereo
+## Uncertainty awareness with adaptive propagation for multi-view stereo

 ## Training